cmiller504/csx4501/.ipynb_checkpoints/README-checkpoint.md

 ###NO.1

 I volunteer for an organization called SPY ("Safe Space for Youth").
-I would like to work with them to determine:
+I would like to work with them to:
 * Of the people actively using SPY's services, which are benefiting the most from their programs and why?
 * Which services and projects are achieving the most successful outcomes for the individuals SPY serves and why?
 * What improvements should be made to SPY's existing Case Management System for collecting data?